Progress of the Housing Strategy

 Diversity of building forms (number of units completed for occupancy)

-In 2023 apartment/multi-family as well as single family homes made up most of the new housing supply.
-There are several actions in the Housing Strategy that aim to increase the diversity of housing forms, including rowhouses, townhomes and duplexes so that Calgarians have choice and so that the increased supply can meet demand and increase affordability.
+There are several actions in the Housing Strategy that aim to increase the diversity of housing forms including rowhouses, townhomes and duplexes, so that Calgarians have choice and the increased supply can meet demand and ease on affordability.

 Outcome 2: Support affordable housing providers to deliver services that make a positive impact